Appraisals might seem a bit mysterious, but appraisers follow a pretty strict process when assigning a value to a property. Let's talk about it!

 Sometimes, an appraisal comes in lower than the loan amount the buyer is seeking.
 In that case, the lender will not be able to approve the loan.
 It's not necessarily a deal killer, though.
 There are a few options for resolving the issue:

-The buyer could make up the difference in cash.
+- The buyer could make up the difference in cash.
 Another option is that the buyer can put more cash down.
 This, similarly, means that the loan amount will be smaller.
-Of course, this option only works if the buyer has extra cash lying around (and they’re willing to pay more than the appraised value of the home).
+Of course, this option only works if the buyer has extra cash (and they're willing to pay more than the appraised value of the home).

-The seller can challenge the appraisal.
+- The seller can challenge the appraisal.
 The seller can request a reconsideration of value (ROV), but only if there was a factual error with the appraisal report.
 Be sure to read the report carefully if it comes in low.
-It’s possible the appraiser made a mistake.
+It's possible the appraiser made a mistake.

 Appraisal and Bias